openmovementproject/openmovement/Docs/ax3/ax3-troubleshooting.md

 6. Open *Device Manager*, **does an entry appear listed under the *Ports* category for the device?** (Or sometimes under *Portable Devices*)

-    If not, then there may be a driver issue, please try the OmGUI installation again, ensuring it is as a user with administrative rights as this attempts to install a driver (not usually be needed if you're running Windows 10) -- did the installation (with driver) complete without any issues?
+    If not, then there may be a driver issue, please try the OmGUI installation again -- or the separate installer and driver files in [AX3-Driver-Win-5.zip](https://github.com/digitalinteraction/openmovement/raw/master/Downloads/AX3/AX3-Driver-Win-5.zip), ensuring it is as a user with administrative rights as this attempts to install a driver (not usually be needed if you're running Windows 10 or 11) -- did the installation (with driver) complete without any issues?

-7. If the device appears as a drive and a "port", then the software should be able to communicate with it.
+8. If the device appears as a drive and a "port", then the software should be able to communicate with it.
 Please follow the *OmGui Software Troubleshooting* guide below.

 ## OmGui Software Troubleshooting